vigneshsankariyer1234567890/tp/docs/UserGuide.md

 Format: `help`

-### Importing contacts
+### Importing contacts : `import`
-Imports customer data into the application.
+Imports customer data into the application from a JSON file selected from the file selector window.

-In the top menu bar, click `File -> Import` to browse and select your customer contacts JSON file.
-After selecting the file to import, click `open` and the file's contacts will be listed in the app if the file is properly formatted.
+Format: `import`

+Alternatively, click `File -> Import` in the top menu bar to open the file selector window.

 ![import_file](images/userGuide/importFile.jpg)